oracle-livelabs/database/db-operator-with-cicd/3-deploy-app/applications.md

      This command will install the dependencies, build the application and push to your OCI Registry.

-2. Once the applicatoin successfully builds, deploy the application by running the following command:
+2. Once the application successfully builds, deploy the application by running the following command:

      ```bash
      <copy>